Australia plays down US B-52 bomber plan that angers China

 “It also means that in a crisis, Australia is then one of the few locations that the B-52s can more easily operate from to support U.S operational requirements,” he said.

-Tindal, like the U.S. Pacific military base at Guam, was within range of Chinese long-range missiles.
+Tindal, like the U.S. Pacific military bases in Guam, is within range of Chinese long-range missiles.

 But the greater distance the missiles would have to fly make Tindal an easier target to defend, Davis said.